 - a.
 After each 25 devices and control points on any addressable circuit. - b.
 For each addressable circuit that extends outside the building walls. - c.
 In or immediately adjacent to the FACP, at each end of the addressable loop. - 2) These two isolators must be in the same room as the FACP and within 15 feet.
 But they shall not be mounted inside the FACP. - a.
 For loops covering more than one floor, install isolator at terminal cabinet on each floor (with additional isolator[s] on any floor with over 25 addresses). - 3) Operation: Isolator Modules shall operate such that if a wire-to-wire short occurs, the Isolator module shall automatically open-circuit (disconnect) the SLC loop.
 When the short circuit condition is corrected; the Isolator Module shall automatically reconnect the isolated section.
 It shall not be necessary to replace or reset an Isolator Module after its normal operation. - e) Door Hold-Open Magnets: Smoke doors are permitted to be held open by 24vdc wall mounted magnets powered by the FACP, and released upon alarm.
 The resulting current drain must either be included in the standby battery calculations or the system programmed to drop the door load upon loss of 120vac power (unless restored within 60 seconds).
 The programmer of the FACP must show documentation of this.
 Door magnets shall be suitable for mounting in a single gang electrical device box.
 They shall be furnished with keepers, door chains, and other accessories as required to properly hold open doors as indicated on the Drawings.
 Threaded rod may be utilized for spacing adjustment as specified in Door Hardware (not more than 5" in length) and must be compatible with the fire alarm system.
 Holding force of the magnet shall be appropriate for the door to be held open.
-Proper attachment of door magnets shall operate in a fail-safe manner, i.e., the door shall release in event of a failure of voltage to the device.
-All magnets shall release on general alarm. - f) The FACP shall have supervised bypass switches to be used by maintenancepersonnel that will individually bypass the audio/visuals, intercom tone, AHU Shutdown, smoke dampers, door holders, and elevator recall.
+Proper attachment of door magnet hardware to doors is the responsibility of the Division 26 contractor.
+Door hold open magnets shall operate in a fail-safe manner, i.e., the door shall release in event of a failure of voltage to the device.
+All magnets shall release on general alarm. - f) The FACP shall have supervised bypass switches to be used by maintenance personnel that will individually bypass the audio/visuals, intercom tone, AHU Shutdown, smoke dampers, door holders, elevator recall, and Fire Pump Test/Exercise.
 All bypass switches will cause a trouble condition on the panel until restored to the normal position.